ivapylibs/Surveillance/README.md

 ROS package (Will be implemented in the [Mary_ROS](https://github.gatech.edu/VisMan/Mary_ROS) package.)- Build a package for the Surveillance.
 Establish different launch files for different functionalities, including:

 - [ ] Deployment:
-  - [ ] Build from the presaved rosbag file (similar as the first item in the )
+  - [ ] Build from the presaved rosbag file and deploy.
-  - [ ] Build from the camera source and record the rosbag. ()
+  - [ ] Build from the camera source, record the calibration data into the rosbag, and deploy.